hop-protocol/docs/hop-node/keystore-aws-parameter-store.md

-# AWS Parameter Store Setup
+# Keystore AWS Parameter Store

+Follow these steps to set up your keystore passphrase on AWS Parameter Store.

 ## Add to parameter store